josh-works/josh-works.github.io/_posts/2022-07-13-2022-a-huge-string-of-failures.md

 Over $16,000.

-I'd hoped to get tons of great stuff out of it, I saw ways I could be successful, but at this point Kristi had gone far into verbal abuse, and was extremely avoidant of all topics that made her uncomfortable.
-This was one of them.
-I've tried to talk through this with like two different counselors and friends, but it's big, complicated, and if she wants to block the conversation from happening, she's able to do so.
+I'd hoped to get tons of great stuff out of it, I saw ways I could be successful, but at this point I'm chalking it up as a failure.

-Where I'd hoped for partnership, I've found betrayal.
-It sucks.
-This project is the first and largest loss.
-We've also now spent (or wasted) over $10k on therapy, weeks of PTO, and the opportunity cost of our relationship difficulties is _staggering_.
+Where I'd hoped for partnership, I've found something else.
+It's been hard, expensive, and time-consuming.
+This project neither the first nor the largest loss.
+I've now also now spent (or wasted) over $10k on therapy, weeks of PTO, and am aware that the opportunity cost of relationship difficulties is _staggering_.

-I cannot recall Kristi issuing a sincere apology in the last two years for anything she's said or done to me.
-This relationship is _extremely over_ under those terms.
-She's now been stating that "for religious reasons" she'd refuse to sign divorce papers, though her religion (which has very little overlap with my beliefs about the life of Jesus Christ, and how the things he said and did should affect the ethical stance of those who claim to follow him) never precluded her from tearing me to pieces with anger, and her religion never was enough to generate an apology or desire to change her behaviors.

 ## I withdrew from, and abandoned, many friendships and relationships